dimensionhq/shortkut/docs/README.md

 ---
 home: true
-heroImage: /logo.svg
+heroImage: /logo.png
 heroText: null
-tagline: The minimal, blazing-fast, and infinitely customizable prompt for any shell!
+tagline: The easiest way to 10x your command line productivity.
-actionText: Get Started →
+actionText: Install Shortkut →
-actionLink: ./guide/
+actionLink: ./install/
 features:
   - title: Compatibility First
     details: Works on the most common shells on the most common operating systems.
 Use it everywhere!
   - title: Rust-Powered
-    details: Brings the best-in-class speed and safety of Rust, to make your prompt as quick and reliable as possible.
+    details: Brings the best-in-class speed and safety of Rust, to make your shortkut packs as quick and reliable as possible.
-  - title: Customizable
+  - title: Open Source
-    details: Every little detail is customizable to your liking, to make this prompt as minimal or feature-rich as you'd like it to be.
+    details: Shortkut is available on GitHub and contributing a pack is as simple as making a PR!
-footer: ISC Licensed | Copyright © 2019-present Starship Contributors
+footer: Apache-2.0 Licensed | Copyright © 2021-present XtremeDevX

 # Used for the description meta tag, for SEO
-metaTitle: "Starship: Cross-Shell Prompt"
+metaTitle: "Shortkut: 10x your commandline productivity"
-description: Starship is the minimal, blazing fast, and extremely customizable prompt for any shell!
-Shows the information you need, while staying sleek and minimal.
-Quick installation available for Bash, Fish, ZSH, Ion, Tcsh, Elvish, Nu, Xonsh, and PowerShell.
+description: The easiest way to 10x your command line productivity.
+Quick installation available for Windows, MacOSX and Linux.
 ---

 <div class="center">